Manage Analysis Inputs

 Set Analysis Module Parameters

-Enter Manage mode by clicking the Manage mode button in the Mode bar.
-The Manage mode screen appears.
+Enter Manage mode by clicking the Manage mode button

 Click the Analysis Modules tab, if it is not active already.
 The Analysis Module Parameters Manager appears.